-Ring of Elysium is the most exciting battle royale launching this fall | VentureBeat
+Ring of Elysium is the most exciting battle royale launching this fall

 - And yes, since the helicopter has four seats, up to four people can win a match.

-Most importantly, Ring of Elysium is fun, interesting, and different enough.
+Most important, Ring of Elysium is fun, interesting, and different enough.
 It should attract an audience, and that it should keep the battle royale space on its toes.
 And that is important to encourage innovation in the genre.